Camp Alden |

 A WWII training center for the 70th, 91st, 96th, and 104th Infantry Divisions, and later used as an Italian POW camp.
+Also during WWII this was the home station of the Service Train, 104th Cavalry Regiment (Mechanized), while on coastal defense shore patrol duty.
 Located on 50,000 acres along the Benton - Polk county line on both sides of US 99W, north of Corvallis.
 Some structures and foundations still remain.
 A portion of the original reservation is still in use by the Oregon National Guard as the Camp Adair Weapons Firing Range.
 Portions of the old post are now within McDonald State Forest, and other portions are now private property.

 * This entry is listed here for historical interest only. *

 A state muster-in and training camp for the OR Volunteer Infantry, located at the then state fairgrounds, at present-day 17th Street and Silverton Road.